The Media and Entertainment Law Review: Australia

 Groundbreaking law reforms continued to be the subject of debate and consideration.
 The most significant of these flowed from the Australian Competition and Consumer Commission (ACCC) Digital Platforms Inquiry, which resulted in the Digital Platforms Inquiry – Final Report, published on 26 July 2019 (the ACCC Report).
 The ACCC Report recommended significant changes to Australia's privacy laws and an inquiry in relation to the supply of advertising technology services and advertising agencies, codes of conduct to deal with disinformation and to govern the relationship between digital platforms and media organisations, and a variety of competition law, copyright, anti-disinformation, tax and educational measures.

 i Defamation laws

-Australia's defamation laws, like those of the UK and the US, are largely based on common law principles originally developed in England.
+Australia's defamation laws, like those of the United Kingdom and the United States, are largely based on common law principles originally developed in England.

 In Australia, it is necessary for a defamation plaintiff to establish:

 - publication (which may occur by any means of communication);

 - a defamatory meaning (a meaning that would be likely to cause the ordinary reasonable reader to think less of the plaintiff or to shun and avoid him or her); and

 - identification (that some or all readers would understand the relevant communication as relating to the plaintiff).